Simon-Blamo/Virtual-Memory-Manager/README.md

      `./main__pr addresses.txt`

 ## Disclaimer
-This project is completed as part of a learning experience to understand virtual memory management.
+This project was completed as part of a learning experience to understand virtual memory management.